How to Improve Class Imbalance using Class Weights in Machine Learning?

 Q3.
 What are class weights in random forest?

 A. In Random Forest, class weights refer to assigning weights to different classes to handle class imbalance.
-These weights influence the splitting criterion during constructing decision trees within the Random Forest algorithm, giving more importance to the minority class samples.
+These weights influence the splitting criterion when constructing decision trees within the Random Forest algorithm, giving more importance to the minority class samples.

 Q4.
 What are class weights in binary classification?